bbw7561135/MPI-Workshop/README.md

 MPI_FINALIZE(IERROR)
 ```

-We can also abort MPI, but this is not reccommended.
+We can also abort MPI, but this is not recommended.

 ### Machine names